jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 We headed off again towards our destination, but shortly after a member of our party started experiencing vertigo, so we pulled back over on land to take a longer rest and discuss our options.
-We decided on heading back, but to look for opporunities along the way just in case.
+We decided on heading back, but to look for camping opporunities along the way just in case.

 Luckily for us, we came across a mostly empty Turn Island Marine State Park and were able to pick a prime camping spot right on the bay.
 We made sure to hang up our food as we heard there is a ruthless gang of racoons on the island, who once chewed through the hull of a kayak to get to some stowed food.
-To top to it off, later that night we were lucky enough to be able to hear whales breaching off in the distance as they migrated down the channel.
+We walked around and saw starfish crawling on the rocks and later that night we were lucky enough to be able to hear whales breaching off in the distance as they migrated down the channel.

 ![Turn Island Camp Spot](/assets/images/trips/turn-island-camp-spot.JPG "Turn Island Camp Spot"){: .shadow-5.oversized} <small><i>A perfect view from Turn Island of the sun falling behind Friday Harbor.</i></small>